 They are far more expensive than their petrol-driven sisters (ICEs, or Internal-Combustion-Engine cars).
 In fact, I’ve seen enough about the finances of others on this site, specifically related to cars, to tell you not to even think about an EV (Electric Vehicle; get with the lingo, people!) .

-Hyundai keep advertising their amazing colour range and how you can really express yourself with it; then they tell you what the range actually is.
-And then you look at the colour range across Kona and it isn’t a range, and the colour range of the three-times-more expensive Kona Electric is even narrower still: so grey it’s white, grey, grey, grey, so grey it’s black, greyish blue, and red.
-(I’m getting red.)
+Hyundai keep advertising their amazing color range and how you can really express yourself with it; then they tell you what the range actually is.
+And then you look at the color range across Kona and it isn’t a range, and the color range of the three-times-more expensive Kona Electric is even narrower still: so grey it’s white, grey, grey, grey, so grey it’s black, grayish blue, and red.
 They even have an Iron Man edition Kona… but not in electric.
 Obviously, no fan of a sci-fi movie about a guy who makes an alternative energy source would want a futuristic car with an alternative power source.

 The electric Kona only comes with leather seats.
-In Australia’s climate.
 Obviously, no vegetarian would ever buy a car whose main selling point is environmentalism.

 I prefer the Ioniq for several reasons.
 I’d rather a hatch than an SUV.
-It’s actually roomier in the back, and is more like my Accent, so I’m used to it.
-It has a bunch of extras I like.
+It’s actually roomier in the back, it has a bunch of extras I like.
 It’s also a lot cheaper.
 But… well, we’ll get to that.

 Although, the Kona is available in the Highlander version.